Dazzlepro Elite Sonic Toothbrush w/ UV Sanitizing Charging Base for $40

 - Model: 837443

-Clip the $2.71 on-page coupon and check out with Subscribe & Save to drop the price, which is a buck less than our mention from last week, and the lowest price we could find by $4.
+Change the quantity to 3 and check out with Subscribe & Save to get this price.
+That's $5 less than you'd pay for this quantity at your local grocery store.
 Buy Now at Amazon

 Shop discounted items from adidas, Nike, Z by Zella, Beyond Yoga, and more.
 Shop Now at Nordstrom Rack